-Proposals will be rated based on a point system, with the maximum number of possible points assigned to the criteria reflecting the relative importance of the criteria.
+Bridge improvement proposals are to be ranked, based primarily on need as determined by inspection data, and secondarily on demonstrated completed project efforts towards accelerating project delivery.
+For all other project types, proposal will be rated based on a point system, with the maximum number of possible points assigned to the criteria reflecting the relative importance of the criteria.
 Points are awarded on the basis of how well the project meets the criteria.
-For example, a reconstruction project that provides a major traffic safety and operational improvement will be awarded the maximum 16 points for that criteria.
-A project with no traffic safety or operational improvement will be given a score of zero on that criteria.
+For example, a reconstruction project that provides a major traffic flow and safety improvement will be awarded the maximum 15 points for the traffic improvement criterion.
+A project with no traffic flow or safety improvement will be given a score of zero on the traffic improvement criterion.
 CRCOG staff will review each application and determine the number of points warranted for the benefits described by the applicant.

-ROADWAY RECONSTRUCTION & BRIDGE IMPROVEMENT
+BRIDGE IMPROVEMENT PROJECTS